TAMU-CSCE435-Pearce/Project_2024/Report.md

 4. Darwin White

 ## 2. Project topic (e.g., parallel sorting algorithms)
+We will implement and analyze the effectiveness of four parallel sorting algorithms.
+We will communicate via text message
 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)

 - Bitonic Sort: